Schaumburg Criminal Law Information Center

 All Schaumburg Preliminary Hearings are in Room 108 of the Rolling Meadows Courthouse throughout the day.

-All Schaumburg felony cases start in Room 108 of the Rolling Meadows courthouse and are eventually assigned to Room 109 or 110.
+All Schaumburg felony cases start in Room 108 of the Rolling Meadows courthouse and are eventually assigned to Room 109 or 110, the only 2 felony trial courtrooms in Rolling Meadows.

-All Schaumburg Domestic Battery and Schaumburg Aggravated Domestic Battery cases are heard in Room 207 of the Rolling Meadows Courthouse.
-Most Schaumburg Domestic Battery cases are heard at 9:30 am while the Schaumburg Aggravated Domestic Battery cases are heard at 1:30 p.m.
+All Schaumburg Domestic Battery and Schaumburg Aggravated Domestic Battery cases are in Room 207 of the Rolling Meadows Courthouse.
+Most Schaumburg misdemeanor Domestic Battery cases are heard at 9:30 am while the Schaumburg felony Aggravated Domestic Battery cases are heard at 1:30 p.m. in Room 207.
+Room 207 is a dedicated Domestic Violence courtroom for all Schaumburg and Rolling Meadows Domestic Battery cases.

-All Schaumburg misdemeanor cases, such as Schaumburg DUI cases, Schaumburg Retail Theft cases, Schaumburg Drug cases, Schaumburg Theft cases, and Schaumburg Battery cases are heard on particular days of the month on the first and second floor of the Rolling Meadows Courthouse.Experienced, Award-Winning, Schaumburg Criminal Defense Lawyer for Schaumburg Criminal Cases
+All Schaumburg misdemeanor cases, such as Schaumburg DUI cases, Schaumburg Retail Theft cases, Schaumburg Shoplifting cases, Schaumburg Drug cases, Schaumburg Theft cases, and Schaumburg Battery cases, are heard on particular days of the month throughout the first and second floor of the Rolling Meadows Courthouse.Experienced, Award-Winning, Schaumburg Criminal Defense Attorney for Schaumburg Criminal Cases

-Schaumburg criminal defense lawyer, James Dimeas, has been concentrating his legal practice in criminal cases for almost 25 years.
-His office is centrally located in Schaumburg.
-Mr. Dimeas also lives in Schaumburg.
-He is active in the community and is well-known and respected throughout Schaumburg.
+Schaumburg criminal defense attorney, James Dimeas, has been concentrating his legal practice in criminal cases for over-27 years.
+James Dimeas's office is centrally located in Schaumburg, near the intersection of Roselle Road and Golf Road.
+James Dimeas lives in Schaumburg.
+James Dimeas is active in the local community and is well-known and respected throughout Schaumburg.
 His presence in Schaumburg makes it possible for him to provide the level of service a resident of Schaumburg would need to have a successful resolution to a criminal matter that they are facing.
 Mr. Dimeas is available by phone 24 hours a day.
-He frequently receives phone calls from clients and their family requesting that he go to the local police station to meet with a client or family member that is in police custody.
+James Dimeas frequently receives phone calls from clients and their family requesting that he go to the local police station to meet with a client or family member that is in police custody.
 Sometimes he gets requests to immediately appear in court for a friend or family member.
-Mr. Dimeas's presence in Schaumburg makes it possible for him to immediately respond to the needs of residents of Schaumburg that are facing Criminal investigation and prosecution.
+Mr. Dimeas's presence in Schaumburg makes it possible for him to immediately respond to the needs of residents of Schaumburg that are facing criminal investigation and prosecution.

-Schaumburg criminal defense lawyer, James Dimeas, has represented thousands of clients throughout the criminal courts of Cook County, DuPage County and Kane County.
+Schaumburg criminal defense attorney, James Dimeas, has represented thousands of clients throughout the criminal courts of Chicago, Schaumburg, Cook County, DuPage County, Kane County, and Lake County.
 His office is located within a few minutes of the Rolling Meadows Courthouse, the DuPage County Courthouse and the Kane County Courthouse.
 He is also available for any cases in the Branch Courthouses in DuPage County and Kane County.
-He is well known and respected in all the local courthouses by the Judges and prosecutors and is familiar with the process in the local courthouses.Enlist an Experienced and Highly Rated Criminal Defense Lawyer in the Schaumburg Area
+He is well known and respected in all the local courthouses by the Judges and prosecutors and is familiar with how to get things done in all the local courthouses.Enlist an Experienced and Highly Rated Criminal Defense Lawyer in the Schaumburg Area